 Chocolate Walnut Filling:

-- 1 teaspoon vanilla paste, or pure vanilla extract
+- 1 teaspoon pure vanilla extract, or vanilla extract

 - 1 teaspoon ground cinnamon